marcinjahn/calculator-js/README.md

 npx husky init # pre-commit hook setup
 ```

-Then, I manually edited `.husky/pre-commit` to invoke `lint-staged` staged command.
+Then, I manually edited `.husky/pre-commit` to invoke `lint-staged` command.
 `lint-staged` is a tool that takes only git staged files and pushes them through some
 defined commands.
-You defined the commands in `package.json`, in `lint-staged` section (which I
-did).
+It makes sense, because you might have hundreds of files in the repo, and it could be costly to run commands on all of them.
+You only want to run them on the files that were actually modified for a commit.
+I defined the commands in `package.json`, in `lint-staged` section.
 In our case, on every commit the following will happen:

 1. Prettier will be executed on the staged files (to fix formatting)
 2. ESLint will be executed on staged files, potentially blocking us from creating a commit with some